 Spanish Residency Financial & Tax Consultation

-If you are not sure about your tax position, have questions about tax in Spain, or would like assistance with any of the steps above, we can provide you with an initial review of your situation and at no cost.
+If you are not sure about your tax position, have questions about tax in Spain, or would like assistance with any of the steps above, we can provide you with an initial review of your situation.
 We’ll highlight key tax points relating to tax, your situation and answer your general questions.

 You may need further help understanding how tax in Spain affects you, or planning to limit how much it does.
 In which case our team of financial and tax consultants specialised in change of residency planning between UK and Spain, are here to help.